ye-kyaw-thu/MSL4Emergency/README.md

 # MSL4Emergency
 Myanmar Sign Language Corpus for Emergency Domain
-(We plan to upload within this month, Please wait!)
+(We already uploaded some text files to Github but MSL videos are still preparing/uploading.
+Please wait!)